pyoscx/scenariogeneration/README.md

 # scenariogeneration

-scenariogeneration is a Python wrapper for generating OpenSCENARIO and OpenDRIVE xml files.
+The Python scenariogeneration package is a collection of libraries for generating OpenSCENARIO (.xosc) and OpenDRIVE (.xodr) XML files.

-This combined package (which includes the old pyoscx, pyodrx) can be used to separately generate OpenSCENARIO or OpenDRIVE files, or in a combined setup to generate roads and scenarios on the fly, with parametrization.
+This combined package (which includes the former pyoscx, pyodrx) can be used to jointly generate OpenSCENARIO based scenarios with interlinked OpenDRIVE based road network maps.
+Nevertheless, it is still possible to separately generate OpenSCENARIO or OpenDRIVE files by using only a subset of the provided functionality.

-The package consists of two main modules, xosc (OpenSCENARIO), and xodr (OpenDRIVE), together with some support functionality for auto generation with parametrization as well as easy viewing with [esmini](https://github.com/esmini/esmini).
+The package consists of the __scenario_generator__ module and two  Python subpackages, __xosc__ (OpenSCENARIO) and __xodr__ (OpenDRIVE), together with some support functionality for auto generation with parametrization as well as easy viewing with [esmini](https://github.com/esmini/esmini).

 Please note that this is not an official implementation of either OpenSCENARIO or OpenDRIVE.

 ## Coverage